Eurydia/notes-on-clean-programming-language/content/Cleanpedia/PDT S 05 Comprehensions.md

 listA =  [ e \\ e <- lsGen ]
 ```

-To extract elements from an array generator, a colon (`:`) must be added to the end.
+An array generator uses an arrow which has a colon (`:`) at the end.

 ```Clean
 // Language: Clean